Santa Ana Canyon: 2008 fire

 The Freeway Complex Fire of November 2008 raged through Santa Ana Canyon.
 It ultimately destroyed hundreds of homes in the area and forced multiple road and school closures.
 In addition, thousands of residents in the canyon were under mandatory evacuation orders at one point or another and could not reenter their neighborhoods.
 This was the largest wildfire in Santa Ana Canyon since 1969, when fewer people lived there, making the Freeway Complex Fire much more dangerous.

 2017 fire

 On October 9, 2017, the Canyon Fire 2 broke out near the interchange for California State Route 91 and California State Route 241 on the border of the City of Anaheim.
 The Canyon Fire 2 was the second fire in the same area in a matter of weeks, the first fire was designated the Canyon Fire.

 Canyon Fire 2 was driven by fast moving winds and low humidity.
 By noon on the day the fire began, it had burned 800 acres.
 By 2:30, fueled by high winds and low humidity, it had burned 2000 acres and was 0 percent contained.

-Canyon Fire 2 lead to the evacuation of 16,570 residents of Yorba Linda, Anaheim, Orange, North Tustin, Orange Park Acres and Tustin and the destruction of 25 homes located in Anaheim Hills and Orange.
+Canyon Fire 2 led to the evacuation of 16,570 residents of Yorba Linda, Anaheim, Orange, North Tustin, Orange Park Acres and Tustin and the destruction of 25 homes located in Anaheim Hills and Orange.